Maopy/split-time/README.md

 ## What is Split Time?

-A JavaScript library for measuring FP/FCP, FMP, TTI, FID.
+A JavaScript library for measuring FCP, LCP.
 Report real user measurements to tracking tool.

 ## License